cityofaustin/austinconventioncenter.com/README.md

 The same source builds both austinconventioncenter.com and palmereventscenter.com using content from separate Contentful spaces.
 Site-specific files in [_config/](_config) extend the base configuration found in [_config.yml](_config.yml).

 We continuously deploy the static sites to Amazon S3 by using [s3_website][] on CircleCI.
 The [Rakefile](Rakefile) includes CI-specific build and deploy commands.
+We also use Heroku Scheduler to trigger nightly CI builds that ensure imported calendar events are kept current.

 [medium]: https://medium.com/city-of-austin-design-technology-innovation/how-were-thinking-about-content-management-for-city-government-88f563497096
 [contentful]: https://www.contentful.com